Page contents

 The programme is building upon previous studies of Farnham and the A31 Corridor.
 However, these studies must be considered in the context of emerging policy and strategy from local, borough, county and central government, which address the present challenges relating to place, climate and transport.

-Community suggestions for the future of Farnham, including feedback from members of the public, must also being considered to ensure the programme addresses the current needs of the town.
+Community suggestions for the future of Farnham, including feedback from members of the public, is also being considered to ensure the programme addresses the current needs of the town.

 The programme team consulted with key stakeholders, which included local councillors, during the early stages of the programme.
 This helped to create a Vision Statement for the programme.
 This was consulted on between October and November 2020 and found broad support for the document among respondents.